If You Stop Playing the Old Game

 Which offers attract quality customers vs headaches

+What’s rare isn’t information.
 What’s rare is execution without shortcuts.

 Companies that commit to systems, data, and consistency—not gimmicks—will find 2026 far more predictable than past cycles.